sympa18/AZ-500-Azure-Security/2020/Instructions/Labs/LAB_10_KeyVaultImplementingSecureDatabysettingupAlwaysEncrypted.md

-6. In the Azure Portal open the **AZ500LAB10** Resource Group.
+1. In the Azure Portal open the **AZ500LAB10** Resource Group.

-7. Click on the KeyVaultPS to examine what you have created.
+1. Click on the KeyVaultPS to examine what you have created.

-8. Click **Access Policies** > **+ Add Access Policy**
+1. Click **Access Policies** > **+ Add Access Policy**

-9. Select **Key, Secret and Certificate Management** from **Configure from template (optional)**
+1. Select **Key, Secret and Certificate Management** from **Configure from template (optional)**

+1. Make sure for each of **Key, Secret and Certificate** permissions you select the dropdown box and click **Select All**

+1. You should have 16 selected for Key, 8 selected for Secret and 16 selected for Certificate.

-10. Click **Select Principal** and search for and then click on your account, then click on **Select**
+1. Click **Select Principal** and search for and then click on your account, then click on **Select**

-11. Click **Add** and then **Save**
+1. Click **Add** and then **Save**

 ### Task 3: Add a key and secret to Key Vault

 1. Return to the PowerShell window.

-2. Add a software-protected key to the Key Vault using this command.
+1. Add a software-protected key to the Key Vault using this command.
 Be sure to change the placeholder text to your vault name.

     ```
     $key = Add-AZKeyVaultKey -VaultName '<YourVaultName>' -Name 'MyLabKey' -Destination 'Software'
     ```

-3. Move back to **KeyVaultPS** in the Azure portal.
+1. Move back to **KeyVaultPS** in the Azure portal.
 Click **Keys** under Settings in the left navigation pane.

-4. Click **MyLabKey**
+1. Click **MyLabKey**

-5. Click the Current Version.
+1. Click the Current Version.

-6. Examine the information about the key you created.
+1. Examine the information about the key you created.

     **Note**: You can always reference this key by using its URI.
 To get the most current version, just reference `https://keyvaultps.vault.azure.net/keys/MyLabKey/` or if need be the exact version: `https://keyvaultps.vault.azure.net/keys/MyLabKey/da1a3a1efa5dxxxxxxxxxxxxxd53c5959e`

-7. Move back to the PowerShell window.
+1. Move back to the PowerShell window.
 To display the current version of the key, enter the following command.

     ```
     $Key.key.kid
     ```

-8. To view the Key you just created you can use the Get-AzureKeyVaultKey cmdlet.
+1. To view the Key you just created you can use the Get-AzureKeyVaultKey cmdlet.
 Be sure to change the placeholder text to your vault name.

     ```
     Get-AZKeyVaultKey -VaultName '<YourVaultName>'